 There are two ways to have services included in your APK.

-This basic method works with both the new SDL2 and old Pygame bootstraps.
+This is the older method of handling services.
 It is recommended to use the second method (below) where possible.

 Create a folder named

 service in your app directory, and add a